 Most loan officers still simply give the borrower a list of derogatory accounts and ask them to explain them.
 Don’t do that.
 Give your borrower the proper guidance.
 Tell them what you expect from them.

 Sadly, the average high school graduate today is functionally illiterate when it comes to the task of putting together such a letter.
-You are doing good people a disservice when you leave it all up to them.
-They could probably do a fine job of explaining it themselves if they were speaking directly to the underwriter and the underwriter could ask follow up questions.
+You do good people a disservice when you leave it all up to them.
+They could probably do a fine job of explaining it themselves if they were speaking directly to the underwriter and the underwriter could ask follow-up questions.
 That doesn’t happen anymore, so you must help them get it right from the beginning.

-After the borrower explains the details of the situation which caused the credit problems and you have informed them that it is a crime to lie in this instance, have them write out exactly why the problem happened.
-Make sure they address and account for every single negative item on the credit report no matter how old or how insignificant it appears.
-Get them to explain in their own words why they feel this problem won’t happen again and exactly what they have changed in their life to prevent it from doing so.
-Then have them explain why they feel the underwriter should reasonably expect them to be able to make the payments.
+After the borrower explains the details of the situation that caused the credit problems and you have informed them that it is a crime to lie in this instance, have them write out exactly why the problem happened.
+Make sure they address and account for every single negative item on the credit report, no matter how old or how insignificant it appears.
+Get them to explain in their own words why they feel this problem won’t happen again and exactly what they have changed in their life to prevent it.
+Then have them explain why they feel the underwriter can reasonably expect them to be able to make the payments.

 Many loan officers tell their borrowers to keep their explanation letter short.
 Don’t fall into this trap.
-Make sure the borrower explains everything in tedious detail to the point that anyone who picks up that loan file 10 years from now can easily understand why this borrower ended up being approved.
+Make sure the borrower explains everything in tedious detail, to the point that anyone who picks up that loan file 10 years from now would easily understand why this borrower ended up being approved.

-When you structure the explanation part of your file this way, you are helping the underwriters make the decision without having to figure out on their own how they are going to justify it.
+When you structure the explanation part of your file this way, you help the underwriters make the decision without having to figure out on their own how they are going to justify it.
 This makes them more comfortable giving you an approval with fewer conditions.

-Get some documentation to prove the borrower’s credit explanation is true and that their explanation of how they have changed things is true.
-I know this involves extra work for you and for the borrower.
-It is worth it.
-If the borrower had a medical problem get something from the doctor, or include bills in the file.
-If the borrower was laid off, include a copy of their termination letter or evidence of receipt of unemployment benefits.
+Get some documentation to prove the borrower’s credit explanation and their claims of how they have changed things are true.
+This involves extra work for you and for the borrower, but it’s worth it.
+If the borrower had a medical problem, get a note from their doctor, or include their medical bills in the file.
+If the borrower was laid off, include a copy of their termination letter or evidence of their receipt of unemployment benefits.
 If the borrower said their problems occurred because they had no medical insurance, prove they have it now.
 You get the idea.

-Of course the borrowers often have difficulty finding this type documentation.
+Of course, borrowers often have difficulty finding this type of documentation.
 That’s why the average loan officer never gets it.
 Push them.
 It doesn’t take much documentation to add considerable punch to your case that the loan should be approved.

-Every day I talk to loan officers crying over turned down files that should have been approved.
-The common element in almost all of these cases is that the loan officer left it up to the underwriter to figure out why the loan should be approved.
-To avoid extra work which might be wasted, loan officers submit the loan hoping it will slip through without having to provide this documentation.
+When loan officers complain about rejected applications that should have been approved, the common element in almost all of these cases is that the loan officer left it up to the underwriter to figure out why the loan should be approved.
+To avoid extra work that might go to waste, loan officers often submit a loan without the proper documentation, hoping it will slip through.
 Underwriters don’t have time for this.
-When you put them in this position their answer will be to turn the loan down or approve it with approximately four thousand conditions of approval.
+When you put them in this position, their answer will be to turn down the loan – or approve it with something like 4,000 conditions of approval.